eunice-mene18/LITA-Capstone-Project-Analysis/README.md

 ## Visualizations

-An interactive Power BI dashboard was developed to complement these findings.
-This dashboard provides a visual representation of key insights, including product and regional performance and monthly trends.
-The visualizations enable stakeholders to interact with the data, revealing patterns that drive strategic decisions.
+An interactive Power BI dashboard could be developed to complement these findings.
+This dashboard will provides a visual representation of key insights, including product and regional performance and monthly trends.
+The visualizations will enable stakeholders to interact with the data, revealing patterns that drive strategic decisions.

 ## Conclusion